Rohit-Alex/Tsuki-No-Me/README.md

     indexOf() => equivalent method in array of object => findIndex() lastIndexOf() => equivalent method in array of object => findLastIndex()

-NOTE: reverse() => ❌ no equivalent method for this in array of object

     # Desctructive methods -> alternative non-destructive methods
     push()                 -> [...arr, newValue]
     pop()                  -> slice(0, arr.length - 1) or toSpliced(arr.length - 1, 1)